chrisnewark/chrisnewark.github.io/_events/22-23/2023-01-21-kent-schools-cross-country-champs.md

 ### Parking and Registration

-There is no parking available within the park.
-A number of public car parks are located nearby.
-Please allow sufficient time to find a space and register in good time for your race.
+There is no parking available within the park itself.
+A number of public car parks are located nearby. **Acacia car park is the nearest to registration.
+There is no access to the event via the Cranford Road entrance.** Please allow sufficient time to find a space and register in good time for your race.
 Athlete registration will be at or near Dartford Harriers A.C. club house.

 ### Athlete Entry Fee